-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 The Dots is a social networking program for creative professionals (writers, illustrators, videographers, etc.).

-Members get to network, connect, collaborate, and be inspired by the individuals, teams, and brands that themselves have profiles.
+Members get to network, connect, collaborate, and be inspired by the individuals, teams, and brands with profiles.

 115. MyHeritage